Reduced density matrix and entanglement in interacting quantum field theory with Hamiltonian truncation: Method

-Different cut-off schemes are benchmarked by checking the bosonic commutation relations, i.e. the symplectic structure of the resulting transformation.
 We investigate two different cut-off schemes.
-In the first one, we can distribute the number of partial modes equally across the left and the right partition independent of the position of the cut (constant cutoff): $s_L=s_R=s_F/2$.
+In the first one, we distribute the number of partial modes equally across the left and the right partition independent of the position of the cut (fixed cutoff): $s_L=s_R=s_F/2$.
 This leads to an easy implementation but is questionable from a physical standpoint.
-A short interval with many modes leads to a greater resolution in position space than a large interval with few modes.
+A short interval with many modes leads to a greater resolution in position space than a large interval with the same number of modes.
 Furthermore, such a non-uniform UV cut-off leads to a position-dependent non-universal constant in the entanglement entropy that obscures the true functional dependence.
 The second cut-off scheme takes into account the length of the partition.
 The number of modes are distributed proportionally to the length of the interval $s_L=\frac{\ell}{L}s_F$ and $s_R=s_F-s_L$ (constant mode density).
-This scheme keeps a constant density of momentum modes and thus a homogeneous UV cut-off.
+This scheme keeps a constant density of momentum modes ($s_L/\ell=s_R/(L-\ell)$) and thus a homogeneous UV cut-off.
 Both cut-off schemes are displayed in Figure~\ref{fig:cutoff_schemes}.

 All further considerations use the constant mode density cut-off scheme.
-It indeed reproduces the bosonic commutation relations more faithfully (cf. appendix~\ref{sec:app_bgb_trafo}).
+It indeed reproduces the bosonic commutation relations more faithfully as shown in appendix~\ref{sec:app_bgb_trafo} where also further details of the cutoff scheme are discussed.